The Essential Info on Phuket City

-Considered one of the oldest cities in all of Thailand, Phuket City has much to offer those who travel to the region.
+Considered one of the oldest cities in all of Thailand, Phuket City remains a favoured destination.
+It has much to offer those who travel to the region.
 Read on as we give you background information regarding this great Thai tourist destination.

 The City of Phuket is located approximately 860 kilometres to the south of Bangkok.
 It is the capital of Phuket Province and is currently home to over 60,000 permanent residents.

 It encompasses two tambons (districts), Talat Nuea and Talat Yai.
 The municipality covers an area of 12km sq and is one of the 32 municipalities situated throughout Thailand.
 By size alone, it is the 20th largest municipality.

 The Phuket province has an intriguing history.
 The region was previously known as Thalang (translation – cape) with the location of the old city in the North of the province as opposed to the south east location where the capital currently stands.
 Despite Phuket Town’s rich and illustrious history it was only elevated to city status on the 13th of February, 2004.